-Securities Owned - The Company carries its securities owned at fair value in accordance with Financial Accounting Standards Board ("FASB") ASC 820 and recorded on a trade date basis.
-The Company classifies its investments as trading securities.
+Securities Owned -The Company carries its securities owned at fair value in accordance with FASB ASC 820 and recorded on a trade date basis.
 US GAAP establishes a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs.
 Observable inputs are inputs that market participants would use in pricing the investment based on available market data.
 Unobservable inputs are inputs that reflect the Company's assumptions about the facts market participants would use in valuing the investment based on the best information in the circumstances.
-Additional detail of securities owned as of December 31, 2023 is provided within Note 3.
+Additional detail of securities owned as of December 31, 2024 is provided within Note 3.